flauschtrud/broccoli/README.md

 ## FAQ

+### Why Can Some Recipes Not Be Imported via Their URL Into Broccoli?
+Broccoli searches for recipe metadata in the [JSON-LD](https://json-ld.org/) format.
+Many modern sites and blogs provide this metadata since it helps them with search engine optimization.
+But some might also choose to not expose it because they do not want any external sites and tools to scrape their content.

+If you want to verify if a specific site exposes JSON-LD metadata hit F12 in your browser and search for script tags with the `type="application/ld+json"` property.

 ### Can I Import Recipes From Text Files Into Broccoli?
 Broccoli can only import it's own backup files (which can be created via "Backup & Restore").
 But if you are technical adept and have some scripting skills you can create a `broccoli-archive` file yourself.